Little-Known Facts About An Infamous List

 At 27 years, Victor Manuel Gerena has been on the list longer than any other fugitive.
 Billie Austin Bryant, however, spent the least amount of time on the list — just two hours.

-And Victor Manuel Gerena is sought in connection with robbing $7 million from a Wells Fargo depot in Connecticut where he used to work as a security guard.
+FBI: And Victor Manuel Gerena is sought in connection with robbing $7 million from a Wells Fargo depot in Connecticut where he used to work as a security guard.
 Gerena has reportedly surfaced in Mexico and Cuba over the years.
 He's been at large longer than any other fugitive on the list - 27 years.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.